 Whenever I travel to Mexico, I always find myself creating a list of things I need to bring in order to optimize my adventure.
 There are many things that can easily be overlooked, especially if you have never traveled abroad.

 I thought it’d be wise to share my list of travel gear that I would never want to leave home without.
 Some items I consider essential, and others are for my personal comfort, but all of these items play an important role in my travel experience.
-Plus, most of the items on this list can be purchased for $30 or less!
+Plus, a lot of the items on this list can be purchased for $30 or less!

 Personal and Safety Items